azmr/live_edit/readme.md

 [Day 255: Building a Profile Tree](https://hero.handmade.network/episode/code/day255/).
 I think most of the stuff similar to this is in the 212-214 range.

-### `DEBUG_OBSERVE`
+### `DEBUG_WATCH`
-OBSERVE is there to minimize the friction involved with inspecting the state of the system.
+WATCH is there to minimize the friction involved with inspecting the state of the system.
 ``` c
 // "main.c"
 #define DEBUG_TYPES \